vishal-2000/BrickBreakerExtended/README.md

 ### Powerups 2.0
 - Acceleration due to gravity added
 - The powerups initial velocity will be same as that of the ball when it hits the brick

+### Shooting Paddle Powerup
+- The paddle appearance changes
+- The paddle can shoot bullets at the bricks as long as this powerup is active
+- The remaining time is printed in the score box last row

+### Boss level
+- Boss is a UFO
+- Boss can drop bombs (instead of regular intervals, I used probability with the ball having a 0.02% chance of dropping a bomb per frame)
+- Boss Strength = 8
+- When strength falls to 4, the boss will protect itself by spawning a layer of rainbow bricks.
+- When strength further falls to 2, the boss will protect itself by spawning another layer of rainbow bricks
+- Killing the boss ends the game and you will be announced as a victor.

 ## How to run the game
 ### Dependencies